joshuasoehn/email-framework/README.md

 ```

 ### Sending test emails via Mailgun and Mandrill
-Use mail gun to send preview emails to yourself using `gulp send` (please adjust the setting in the gulp file to the template you want to send.
-Or if you have an Mandrill you can send the email you are previewing right from the interface.
+Use mail gun to send preview emails to yourself using `gulp send` (please adjust the setting in the gulp file to the template you want to send).
+Or if you have an Mandrill you can send the email you are previewing right from the UI.

-### A split screen UI for designing your email
+### A simple UI for designing your emails
-Preview and manage all your templates right from the UI, browser-sync will keep all the inframes in sync for you
+Preview and manage all your templates right from the UI and preview your email at two devices sizes at the same time, browser sync will keep all the iFrames in sync for you.

 ## How to use
 Rename the `config-sample.json` file to `config.json`.
-Add you api keys for mailgun and mandrill if you want to use either of the service for sending test emails to yourself.
+Add you api keys for mailgun and mandrill, if you want to use either of the service for sending test emails to yourself.
 Setting up an mailgun account for that is free, but it doesn't support sending emails from the UI.

 ```
 {